Enterprise architecture framework: View model

 Illustration of the 4+1 view model of architecture.

 A view model is a framework that defines the set of views or approaches used in systems analysis, systems design, or the construction of an enterprise architecture.

 Since the early 1990s, there have been a number of efforts to define standard approaches for describing and analyzing system architectures.
 Many of the recent Enterprise Architecture frameworks have some kind of set of views defined, but these sets are not always called view models.

+Some frameworks arrange their viewpoints as a two-dimensional grid.
+The Zachman Framework crosses stakeholder perspectives with the interrogatives what, how, where, who, when and why.
+The Unified Architecture Framework crosses domains such as Strategic, Operational, Services, Personnel, Resources, Security, Projects and Standards with aspects such as Taxonomy, Structure, Connectivity, Processes, States, Information, Constraints and Roadmap.

 Standardization

 Perhaps the best-known standard in the field of software architecture and system architecture started life as IEEE 1471, an IEEE Standard for describing the architecture of a software-intensive system approved in 2000.

-In its latest version, the standard is published as ISO/IEC/IEEE 42010:2011.
-The standard defines an architecture framework as conventions, principles and practices for the description of architectures established within a specific domain of application and/or community of stakeholders, and proposes an architecture framework is specified by:
+The current edition is ISO/IEC/IEEE 42010:2022, Software, systems and enterprise — Architecture description, published in November 2022.
+The 2022 edition uses the term architecture description framework (ADF) and defines it as conventions, principles and practices for the description of architectures established within a specific domain of application or community of stakeholders.
+The 2011 edition used the term architecture framework with the same definition, and proposed that an architecture framework is specified by: